Product strategies fail all the time. Between 30 to 45% of new products fail to deliver a financial return. The burning question is why.

 When Google Wave launched, the search giant struggled to articulate what the product did, much less why it was worthwhile.
 Wave was gone after 15 months.Image Source

 When Google Buzz hit the scene, it was immediately greeted with privacy concerns.
 Google kept most of the testing in-house, so they didn’t solicit feedback from humans who weren’t their employees.

 When Buzz hit the market, no one could look past the privacy issue.
 Google even got sued over it.
-The product last 22 months.Image Source
+The product lasts 22 months.Image Source

-The fates of Google Buzz and Google Wave might have been different if the product strategy was better informed.
+The fates of Google Buzz and Google Wave might have been different if the product strategy had been better informed.
 This is why we do UX workshops — to avoid releasing products that no one wants, or to sidestep releasing an application with fatal flaws.